The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Theoretical background

 \subsection{Direct estimate of $b(\delta) \delta$}

-Under the hypothesis that bias is deterministic and monotonic then the mean biasing function, $b(\delta) \delta$, can be estimated by comparing the PDFs of the mass and of the galaxy over-density.
-Let $C(\delta)=P(>\delta)$ and $ C_g(\delta_g)=P(>\delta_g)$ be the {\it cumulative} probability distribution functions [CDFs] obtained by integrating the PDFs of, respectively, mass and galaxies.
-Then monotonicity guarantees that the ranking of the fluctuations $\delta$ and $\delta_g$ is preserved.
-In this case $b(\delta) \delta$ can be obtained by equating the two CDFs at the same percentile:
+Under the hypothesis that bias is deterministic and monotonic the mean biasing function, $b(\delta) \delta$, can be estimated by comparing the PDFs of the mass and of the galaxy over-density.
+We let $C(\delta)\equiv P(>\delta)$ and $ C_g(\delta_g)\equiv P(>\delta_g)$ be the cumulative probability distribution functions [CDFs] obtained by integrating the two PDFs.
+Monotonicity guarantees that the ranking of the fluctuations $\delta$ and $\delta_g$ is preserved and $b(\delta) \delta$ can be obtained by equating the two CDFs at the same percentile,

 where $C_g^{-1}$ indicates the inverse function of $C_g$.